-- It is the responsibility of the parent to notify the College that their child is at risk of an anaphylactic reaction either at the time of enrolment, or if the student is enrolled, as soon after diagnosis as possible. - If written information provided by the parent confirms that their child has been assessed as being at risk of anaphylaxis, the College will follow the NSW Department of Education and Communities, Anaphylaxis: Guidelines for School (2012) including an individual health care plan will be formulated in consultation with the parent/guardian and staff.
-The individual health care plan will incorporate an emergency response plan and a plan for the avoidance of known allergens, based on advice from the student's parent and medical practitioner.
+- It is the responsibility of the parent/carer to notify the College that their child is at risk of an anaphylactic reaction either at the time of enrolment, or if the student is enrolled, as soon as possible after diagnosis. - If written information provided by the parent/carer confirms that their child has been assessed as being at risk of anaphylaxis, the College will follow the NSW Department of Education and Communities Anaphylaxis: Procedures for Schools 20124, including formulating an individual health care plan in consultation with the parent/carer and staff.
+The individual health care plan will incorporate an emergency response plan and a plan for the avoidance of known allergens, based on advice from the student's parent/carer and medical practitioner.

 Note: Severe allergic reactions or anaphylaxis can occur when there is no history of known allergies.
 This situation should be treated like any other emergency.
-An ambulance should be called and first-aid provided until expert help arrives.
+An ambulance should be called and first aid provided until expert help arrives.